 No matter the size of your enterprise, be it huge or tiny, consider yourself as if you are fishing on the river bank.
 (The fish – consumers).
 Some retailers have huge trawlers with massive nets, and others merely bait, hook, float and weight.

 Regardless of where you are on that spectrum, before you are a myriad of consumers all swimming about.
 And either instinctively, or when they’re hungry, they will be attracted by your lure or bait and eventually take a nibble.
-If they feel like they are enjoyed you’re offering you still hope they’ll be back, returning blindly, away from the millions of other hooks in the water offering every inducement known to mankind.
+If they feel like they are enjoying you’re offering you still hope they’ll be back, returning blindly, away from the millions of other hooks in the water offering every inducement known to mankind.

 But like the fish, consumers have long memories too, and they forget why they don’t shop with you any more, but they remember they don’t.